Pasu4/Mindustry-Logic-Compiler/README.md

 # Mindustry Logic Compiler
 Mindustry Logic Compiler is a compiler for High-Level Mindustry Logic (HLMlog), a high-level programming language that compiles to Mindustry Logic.
 It tries to make Mindustry Logic easier to write.
 ## Syntax
+### General
+In HLMlog as well as in Mlog, variables are dynamically typed, meaning the data type or the variable itself do not need to be declared.
+Every variable's default value is null.

+In HLMlog, every line needs to be terminated by a semicolon (`;`).
+This includes comments.
 ### Comments
 A comment is opened by `//` and closed by a semicolon.
 Compiler comments are opened with `///` and don't show up in the compiled code.
 ```